Bob Horner

 James Robert Horner (born August 6, 1957) is an American former professional baseball player.
 He played in Major League Baseball and the Nippon Professional Baseball league as a third baseman and a first baseman from 1978 to 1988, most prominently as a member of the Atlanta Braves where he was named the 1978 National League (NL) Rookie of the Year and was a member of the 1982 National League All-Star team.

-After a record setting NCAA College athletic career with the Arizona State Sun Devils baseball team, Horner bypassed the minor leagues and moved directly to the major leagues where, together with Dale Murphy, he formed a power-hitting tandem for the Atlanta Braves teams of the early 1980s.
-Known for his powerful hitting, Horner averaged 35 home runs and 109 runs batted per his 162-game average and, became the 11th player in Major League Baseball history to hit four home runs in one game on July 6, 1986.
+After a record-setting NCAA College athletic career with the Arizona State Sun Devils baseball team, Horner bypassed the minor leagues and moved directly to the major leagues, where together with Dale Murphy, he formed a power-hitting tandem for the Atlanta Braves teams of the early 1980s.
+Known for his powerful hitting, Horner averaged 35 home runs and 109 runs batted in per his 162-game average and became the 11th player in Major League Baseball history to hit four home runs in one game on July 6, 1986.

-Horner became a victim of the Major League Baseball collusion scandal of 1986-87 after courts found that Major League Baseball owners had illegally shared information during free-agency negotiations seeking to deflate player salaries.
+Horner became a victim of the Major League Baseball collusion scandal of 1986–87 after the courts found that owners had illegally shared information during free agency negotiations seeking to deflate player salaries.
 He was among hundreds of players and former players who were awarded millions of dollars in lost salary.
-He played one season in Japan for the Yakult Swallows before returning to play one final season in Major League Baseball with the St. Louis Cardinals in 1988.
+He played one season in the Nippon Professional Baseball (NPB) for the Yakult Swallows, before returning to play one final season in MLB with the St. Louis Cardinals in 1988.
 A string of injuries prematurely ended Horner's baseball career after just 11 seasons.
 He was inducted into the College Baseball Hall of Fame as a member of its inaugural class on July 4, 2006.

 Amateur career

-Horner was born in Junction City, Kansas, but grew up in Glendale, Arizona, attending Apollo High School where he set school records.
+Horner was born in Junction City, Kansas, but grew up in Glendale, Arizona.
+He attended Apollo High School, where he set school records.
 His college career at Arizona State University culminated with being named the first winner of the Golden Spikes Award.
-With his nine home runs in 1976 he is tied with Ike Davis (2006) for third all-time by a Sun Devil freshman, two behind Barry Bonds (1983).
+With his nine home runs in 1976, he is tied with Ike Davis (2006) for third all-time by a Sun Devil freshman, two behind Barry Bonds (1983).

-A second baseman for TSN's College All-America team in 1977 and 1978, Horner set a then-NCAA record of 58 career home runs for Arizona State, set a 25-homer single-season record, and was selected the MVP of 1977 College World Series.
+A second baseman for TSN's College All-America team in 1977 and 1978, Horner set a then-NCAA record of 58 career home runs for Arizona State, set a 25-homer single-season record, and was selected the MVP of the 1977 College World Series.